Kiosks and Self-Service ADA FAQ – Common Questions

-We get questions on ADA for Kiosks and our ADA FAQ is intended to provide those questions and answers.
+We get questions on kiosk ADA and our Self Service ADA FAQ is intended to provide those questions and answers.
 If you have any further questions you can contact KMA at [email protected]

 As a reminder, strictly speaking, 508 only applies to kiosks in the federal space.
 Of course, it is a good set of ICT accessibility requirements.

-The Air Carrier Access Act (ACAA) covers kiosks at airports.
+The Air Carrier Access Act (ACAA) covers airline kiosks at airports.

 Common ADA Kiosk Questions